Fabritec Docs

 Task Manager contains four main pages:

-Members – Assignment Governance
+Members – Assignment governance

-Settings – Workflow & Tags Configuration
+Settings – Workflow and tags configuration

 Archive – Manage archived tasks

-Notification Settings – Manage Notification
+Notification Settings – Manage task notification preferences

 Tasks Page#